Blosc/bcolz/doc/intro.rst

-bcolz can use numexpr internally (it does that by default if it detects numexpr installed) so as to accelerate many vector and query operations (although it can use pure NumPy for doing so too).  numexpr can use optimize the memory usage and use several cores for doing the computations, so it is blazing fast.
-Moreover, with the introduction of a carray/ctable disk-based container (in version 0.5), it can be used for seamlessly performing out-of-core computations.
+bcolz can use numexpr internally (it does that by default if it detects numexpr installed) so as to accelerate many vector and query operations (although it can use pure NumPy for doing so too).  numexpr can optimize the memory usage and use multithreading for doing the computations, so it is blazing fast.
+This, in combination with carray/ctable disk-based, compressed containers, can be used for performing out-of-core computations efficiently, but most importantly *transparently*.

 carray and ctable objects
 -------------------------

-The main objects in the bcolz package are:
+The main data container objects in the bcolz package are:

   * `carray`: container for homogeneous & heterogeneous (row-wise) data
   * `ctable`: container for heterogeneous (column-wise) data